Brightcove

 One of the primary responsibilities of any playback engine that leverages Media Source Extensions (MSE) is to make decisions about what video data (termed segments or fragments) to request from the server at any given time.

-With video on demand (non-live) HLS sources, the decisions are fairly simple.
+With video on demand (VOD) HLS sources, the decisions are fairly simple.
 We know about all the segments and (roughly) their durations.
 Making a choice about which segment to download given that information is straightforward.

 Unfortunately, things aren't so simple in a live HLS stream.
-Not only do we lack the entire history of segments, but without the "PROGRAM-DATETIME" tag in HLS (a recent addition to the HLS specification), we also don't have any easy way to correlate segments across variant playlists.
+Not only do we lack the entire history of segments, but without the PROGRAM-DATETIME tag in HLS (a recent addition to the HLS specification), we also don't have any easy way to correlate segments across variant playlists.
 The only option left to the player is to speculatively download segments in order to use the internal timestamps of the media.

 In short, the problem with live playback is that there are times where the many "unknowns" make selecting the correct segment the first time a difficult task.

-Ye Olde Fetch Algorithm
+Fetch Algorithm

 To combat the tendency of any fetch algorithm to select the wrong segment, we borrowed some concepts from control theory.
 Previously, the fetch algorithm would:

-1. Make the best guess possible given the limited information
+• Make the best guess possible given the limited information

-2. If the guess was wrong, use the information gained from that request to make a better guess (lower the "error")
+• If the guess was wrong, use the information gained from that request to make a better guess (lower the "error")

-3. Repeat
+• Repeat

 The hope was that the algorithm would iteratively improve and eventually download the correct segment.
 The problem comes about when you start to consider what an "error" is.
 For our algorithm, we defined error as a region of the video buffer that was missing data.

-The good news is that 99% of the time this worked and worked quite well; the bad news is that 1% of the time it would got stuck trying to fill a gap that was essentially unfillable.
+The good news is that 99% of the time this worked and worked quite well.
+The bad news is that 1% of the time it would got stuck trying to fill a gap that was essentially unfillable.
 When this happened it was usually due to nature of the sources we were playing.
 Some HLS sources are poorly segmented so that audio and video aren't segmented at the same point in time across all variants, leading to gaps.
 Some HLS sources have corrupt or missing frames (audio or video) which also cause gaps.

 Whatever the cause, these unfillable parts of the buffer created situations where the algorithm was stuck trying to fill it.
 We eventually built in many approaches to try and keep the fetcher from getting stuck:

-1. Consider very small gaps as something intrinsic to the source and ignore them
+• Consider very small gaps as something intrinsic to the source and ignore them

-2. Force the algorithm to fetch one or more segments forward if it ever tried to fetch the same segment as it did during the last iteration
+• Force the algorithm to fetch one or more segments forward if it ever tried to fetch the same segment as it did during the last iteration

-3. Considering segments whose bounds were 90% or more represented in the buffer as loaded to avoiding wasting unnecessary bandwidth
+• Considering segments whose bounds were 90% or more represented in the buffer as loaded to avoiding wasting unnecessary bandwidth

 The problem with each of these strategies is that they have very specific circumstances under which they breakdown.
-With each "fix" we attempted the number of corner-cases was multiplying.
+With each "fix," we attempted the number of corner-cases was multiplying.
 In many cases, we discovered that even small changes to the fetch algorithm failed under odd scenarios that previously worked.

 Starting Fresh

-All these problems led us to one inescapable conclusion: we needed a drastic change to our approach.
+All these problems led us to one inescapable conclusion: We needed a drastic change to our approach.
 Examining the problem, we realized that we had a lot of assumptions about the way the fetch algorithm should function that made things more difficult on us.

 One of those assumptions was that the fetch algorithm should always avoid requesting segments that were already buffered.
 The problem is that the state of the buffer is very hard to reason about once you combine the effects of seeking, buffer garbage collection (something MSE does automatically behind the scenes), and sources that naturally introduce gaps.
 In the end, it meant that our algorithm was inextricably reliant on MSE's ever changing buffer.